peteraellig/speechtimer/README.md

 Install Python from their website, install a few addons, copy the speechtimer folder on c: and run it from there- This takes less than 5 minutes to install.

-I also have one ready to use Raspi4 image.
-It fits on a 16GB card.
-Burn it with BaleaEdger on a Micro SD Card. insert it in your Raspi and start, using it. use any IP scanner to find your DHCP adress of your raspi.
+I also have one ready to use Raspi4 image (desktop).
+It fits on a 16GB card Burn it with BaleaEdger on a Micro SD Card. insert it in your Raspi and start, using it. use any IP scanner to find your DHCP adress of your raspi.
 If you are using the Waveshare PoE HAT (Typ B) – SKU: 18014 for Raspi 4, it shows the DHCP IP on the little OLED display.

 On the server side, it also runs on a Mac, but a new empty Windows PC without Python can be set up in a few minutes.
 Once Python is installed, one line is enough to install all the necessary extensions.
 Then copy the Speechtimer folder to C: and you can get started.
 On a Mac, unless it's from a developer, it takes quite a bit of extra effort.
 However, I managed to do it anyway, so it also runs on a Macbook.
 But since a Mac never displays a proper full screen in the browser without checking dozens of boxes, I wouldn't bother with it.
 You can get a Raspi for 50 euros, clone the image, plug it in, and start it up.
 Or you can get a small PC for 120 euros.
 Both are better options.